 - Living in a chaotic, fear-based environment in childhood

 - Witnessing a volatile, high-conflict relationship between your parents

 Again, therapists will all have their own unique approaches to doing this kind of therapy – but my family of origin work in therapy involves an exploration of the past, understanding of how the past might have impacted you on an emotional level, identifying any unhelpful core beliefs you may have developed about yourself, others and the world – and changing these unhelpful core beliefs.
-I find that these “unhelpful core beliefs” often underlie many depression, anxiety, fear, anger and relationship problems.
-I also teach cognitive-behavioral tools (changing your thinking to impact your feeling and behavior) to maintain these changes.
-A look at attachment wounds with parents or primary caregivers is also imperative.
+These “unhelpful core beliefs” often underlie many depression, anxiety, fear, anger and relationship problems.
+I also help people consider how changing their thinking impacts feelings and ultimately actions.
+A look at the quality of attachment with parents or primary caregivers is part of the work.